codesynthesis-com/xsde/xsde/README.md

-# xsde - XML Schema to C++ data binding compiler for mobile and embedded systems
+# xsde - XSD/e data binding compiler

 XSD/e is an open-source, dependency-free XML Schema to C++ compiler for mobile, embedded, and light-weight applications.
-It provides XML parsing, serialization, XML Schema validation and XML data binding while maintaining a small footprint and portability.
+It provides XML parsing, serialization, XML Schema validation, and XML data binding while maintaining a small footprint and portability.

 For further information, including licensing conditions, documentation, and